Career : 1971 - 1973

 John next endured a fruitless 1973 with the seconds, before being told that his immediate future was to be in Tasmania.
 Keen to obtain the services of Cooee Football Club’s tough centreman Greg Towns, the Blues had come to an arrangement whereby Warden and utility Peter Fyffe would fly to Tasmania each weekend to play with the Bulldogs, in return for them clearing Towns to Carlton.
 It was a curious arrangement, and not surprisingly, it lasted only one season.

 Meanwhile, VFA club Brunswick was languishing in 2nd Division of their competition, and searching hard for the talent to take them back to the top tier.
-When word reached the club’s committee that Warden was available, the Magpies bit the bullet and offered him the captaincy – which turned out to be an inspired decision.
+When word reached the club’s committee that Warden was available, the Magpies bit the bullet and offered him the captaincy for the 1975 season – which turned out to be an inspired decision.

 Joined in the black and white stripes by three other ex-Blues in Doug Baird, Derrin Skidmore and Ken Laker, Warden had a standout first year at centre half-forward for the Wicks, culminating in 47-point Grand Final victory over Camberwell.
 Baird kicked 95 goals for the season at full-forward, while Warden led his team with aplomb and booted 55 majors.